zevv/nim-memory/nim-memory.md

 between CPU types - some CPUs put the most significant byte first, while others put the least significant byte first.
 This is called the _endianess_ of a CPU.

-There is a lot to tell about endiannes, but just remember these few things, and you should generally be fine:

-- Intel compatible CPUs (x86, amd64) are little endian.
-The integer 0x1234 is
-  stored with the *least* significant byte first:
+- Most CPUs these days (Intel compatible, x86, amd64, most ARM families) are little endian.
+The integer 0x1234 is stored with the *least* significant byte
+  first:

      00   01
    +----+----+
    | 34 | 21 |
    +----+----+

-- ARM CPUs are big endian.
+- Some other CPUs like Freescale or OpenRISC are big endian.
 The integer 0x1234 is stored with the *most* significant byte first.
 Most network protocols serialize data in big endian order when sending it out on the network; this is why big endian is also know as _network endian_:

      00   01
    +----+----+